Insurance for International Doctoral Candidates

 This is called obligatory insurance (Pflichtversicherung).
 You may choose your health insurance provider on your own; however, it is not possible to be insured with a private health insurance company.
 In the case of obligatory insurance, both the employer and the employee pay into the health insurance coverage and the payments are automatically deducted from your monthly salary.

-Doctoral students without an employment contract (with a fellowship or private funding)
+Doctoral candidates without an employment contract (with a fellowship or private funding)

 If you have a doctoral fellowship or are financing your doctoral studies privately, you might be able to choose between two health insurance options: